CoreyCBurton/Kubernetes-Raspberry-Pi4-Cluser-Home-Lab/StaticIPaddress.md

 # ip -a
 - It is important to see what adapter you are using through ``ip -a``.
 This will vary from person to person.
 In my situation.
 I am connected via eth0.
-  - en3sop is also common.
-In the .yaml file, replace it with the adapter listed.
+  - Take note what adapter the IP address is using.
+This is important for the .yaml file configuration.
-  - This is how you can see what IP address you are using
+  - This is also how you can see what IP address you are using.

 # Netplan configuration
 - Go to the directory /etc/netplan.